HrHeonG/heon-project-grenada/site/content/_index.md

   image: /img/heon-group-photo-mission.jpg
 help:
   heading: How can you help
+  text: >-
-  text: "Want to join the team?
-We would love for you to join our vibrant team of
-    professionals who are empowering youth throughout Grenada.
+    Want to join the team?
+We would love for you to join our vibrant team of professionals who are empowering youth throughout Grenada.
 Join our team and become part of the HEON Family.

     Become a HEON sponsor by purchasing one of three packages: platinum, gold or silver or simply make a contribution of any amount to the project.
-We also collaborate with organizations and businesses to offer special awards."
+We also collaborate with organizations and businesses to offer special awards.
 ---